Mark your calendar for the major celestial events of 2024

 To skygazers, the Moon appears like a disk placed over the Sun, forming a bright ring around the former.

 The path of totality of the second solar eclipse of 2024 falls mostly across the Pacific Ocean.
-The first sighting will take place at around 7:07 pm UTC (12:37 am IST on 3 October) from Easter Island, where the local time will be 2:07 pm, states National Geographic.
+The first sighting will take place at around 7:07 pm UTC from Easter Island, where the local time will be 2:07 pm, states National Geographic.
 The Moon will then cross South America and cover parts of Chile and Argentina.
 Most regions on the path of totality will experience a partial eclipse.

 Supermoon: 17 October

 The second supermoon of 2024, this full moon heralds the hunting season.
-Thus named Hunter’s Moon, the phase will occur at 11:28 UTC (4:58 pm IST) and can be seen across regions that will have the Moon above the horizon.
+Thus named Hunter’s Moon, the phase will occur at 11:28 UTC and can be seen across regions that will have the Moon above the horizon.

 Supermoon: 15 November

-This is the last supermoon of 2024 and will occur at 9:30 pm UTC (3:00 am IST).
+This is the last supermoon of 2024 and will occur at 9:30 pm UTC.
 The bright and glowing full moon is called the Beaver Moon, after the semiaquatic rodents that abound in North America.
 During this time, these fluffy animals begin to build their lodges to store food for the harsh winters.

 Geminid meteor shower: 13-14 December